AustroMelee/Austros-ATLA-World/raw-data/characters/meng.md

 ### 🎭 Role in the Story

-A minor but memorable character whose subplot highlights themes of fate, hope, and young love.
+A minor but memorable character whose subplot highlights themes of fate, hope, young love, and the bittersweetness of unrequited feelings.
 Meng's interactions with Aang and Team Avatar add warmth and humor to the episode "The Fortuneteller."
+Her story is a gentle exploration of growing up and learning to accept reality with grace.

 ### 🤝 Relationships